Starcade: Production

 The original pilot for Starcade was hosted by Olympic gold-medalist hockey player Mike Eruzione, taped at the studios of KRON-TV in San Francisco and featured an almost entirely different format.
-There were three rows of eight players (24 in total) and their own separate arcade game systems.
-All three rows featured a different video game; in this case, the first one featured eight Defender systems, the second one featured eight Centipede systems, and the third one featured eight Pac-Man systems.
-Each player had 30 seconds to accumulate a relatively high total.
-Whoever had the highest out of all eight on their team was selected to play against the two other highest-scoring players on an arcade game (Berzerk in this case) for the grand prize – their very own arcade game (Asteroids Deluxe, in this case) and an Apple II Home Computer System.

-The overall winner would then play a brand-new arcade game against a celebrity "just for fun".
-The winner, David Dyche, played the then-new game Donkey Kong against Larry Wilcox, best known to viewers as police officer Jon Baker on the NBC crime-drama CHiPs.
+Twenty-four players competed at once, divided into three groups of eight that played different games (Defender, Centipede, and Pac-Man).
+The players had 30 seconds to achieve as high a score as possible, and the top scorer on each game advanced to play Berzerk against the other two.
+The winner of this contest received an Asteroids Deluxe arcade game and an Apple II computer, and then played a different game against a celebrity in an exhibition match with no prizes at stake.
+The game used for this match was the then-new Donkey Kong, and the celebrity was Larry Wilcox, known for portraying police officer Jon Baker on the NBC crime-drama CHiPs.

 The original pilot aired as a special on a handful of syndicated stations, where it rated quite well.
 Three more pilots were then shot for NBC at Bridge Studios, formerly the facilities of KPIX-TV (the station relocated to Battery Street in 1979, and the complex was demolished in 2006), featuring a retooled format (more similar to the series as aired) and host Alex Trebek (who was suggested by NBC).
-The pilot was picked up by Ted Turner in 1982, and the show began its life on WTBS in December, still taping at Bridge Studios with Mark Richards as host (as Trebek was busy with NBC's Battlestars at the time).
+The pilot was picked up by Ted Turner in 1982, and the show began its life on WTBS in December, still taping at Bridge Studios with Mark Richards as host.